kimmobrunfeldt/docker-backblaze-b2/README.md

 b2 list-buckets
 ```

+**The options explained:**

+* `--rm` Automatically remove the container when it exits
+* `-v $PWD:/root` Map current working directory to /root inside the docker container.
+Allows reading and writing files between container and host.
+* `-e` Pass environment variable inside the container.

-You can see all the available commands by running:
+You can see all the available b2 commands by running:

 ```
 docker run --rm kimmobrunfeldt/backblaze-b2 b2 --help
 ```

-### Using this for backups
+### Using B2 for backups

 *Before using this method you need to take GPG into use: https://www.liquidweb.com/kb/how-do-i-use-gpg/.*